Toronto Pan Am Sports Centre

 The Toronto Pan Am Sports Centre (TPASC; Centre sportif panaméricain de Toronto) is a sports complex in Toronto, Ontario, Canada.
-Co-owned by the City of Toronto and the University of Toronto Scarborough, it is operated by TPASC Inc., with programming offered by both the university and Toronto Parks, Forestry & Recreation.
-It is located on the northern grounds of the university's campus near the intersection of Highway 401 and Morningside Avenue.
+Co-owned by the City of Toronto and the University of Toronto, it is operated by TPASC Inc., with programming offered by both the university and Toronto Parks, Forestry & Recreation.
+It is located on the northern grounds of the university's Scarborough campus near the intersection of Highway 401 and Morningside Avenue.

 Opened to the public on September 2, 2014, the complex consists of a 3,500-seat aquatics arena (6,000 during the Pan Am and Parapan Am Games) with two Olympic-size swimming pools and a diving well; and a 2,000-seat field house that includes four full-sized gymnasiums, a fitness centre, a climbing wall, and a 200-metre track.
 The centre hosted diving, fencing, swimming, synchronized swimming and modern pentathlon competitions during the 2015 Pan American Games.
 Funding for the Toronto Pan Am Sports Centre is the largest single investment in amateur sports in the history of Canada.